U-Company/tamplar/README.md

     pip install tamplar

-If you want local environments, you need a docker.
+If you want to use local environments, you need a docker.
 Please install:

     sudo apt-get install docker.io